Fujifilm X-T200 vs Panasonic FZ330

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-T200 and Panasonic Lumix DMC-FZ330 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 Both the X-T200 and the FZ330 are recent models that are part of the current product line-up.
 The FZ330 replaced the earlier Panasonic FZ200, while the X-T200 followed on from the Fujifilm X-T100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.
+Further information on the features and operation of the X-T200 and FZ330 can be found, respectively, in the Fujifilm X-T200 Manual (free pdf) or the online Panasonic FZ330 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-T200 and the Panasonic FZ330?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.